robcarver17/skipperman/docs/group_allocation_help.md

 Skipperman doesn't know how many club boats are available - use the [summary](#seeing-a-summary) tables to see how many you have allocated.

+Note this will include boats allocated to instructors and other helpers in the [patrol boat](patrol_boat_help.md#allocating-club-sailing-dinghies-to-instructors) page.

 There is an official skipperman field `Boat ownership`.
 If this is used in the [event field mapping](WA_field_mapping_help.md), so you can see if they want a club boat.
 Check that there are enough club boats available (using the [summary](#seeing-a-summary) information), and if required enforce a priority for borrowing them.
 If a cadet doesn't get a club boat that they need, make sure you allocate them to a backup group.

 ## Boat classes and sail numbers